rotembar22/Product-Recommendation-System/README.md

 **The model pipeline is described as follows:**

 1. Pre-processing- converting from unsupervised to semi-supervised by creating new instances while the target feature for each product is one of the following purchased products.
-2. One-Hot Encoding for the categorical features
+2. One-Hot Encoding for the categorical features.
-3. Train a word2vec embedding model
+3. Train a word2vec embedding model.
 4. Train Logistic Regression classifier.
 5. We will extract the probability vector from the Logistic Regression classifier and suggest 3 to 5 top products for the test instances.

 <br>

-**Why is it essential to the embedding model only on the train set.**
+**How to avoid data leakage:**

 We could easily think that nothing wrong can happen if we train the word2vec model on all the instances and encode the train set and test set separately.
 I saw many projects doing that, especially when performing TF-IDF vectorization.
 The problem with this approach is that the model also learns the connection from the test samples, which creates **data leakage**.
 <br>